awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 ### To retrieve image scan findings \(AWS CLI\)<a name="describe-scan-findings-cli"></a>

-Use the following AWS CLI command to start a manual scan of an image\.
+Use the following AWS CLI command to retrieve image scan findings using the AWS CLI\.
 You can specify an image using the `imageTag` or `imageDigest`, both of which can be obtained using the [list\-images](https://docs.aws.amazon.com/cli/latest/reference/ecr/list-images.html) CLI command\.
 + [describe\-image\-scan\-findings](https://docs.aws.amazon.com/cli/latest/reference/ecr/describe-image-scan-findings.html) \(AWS CLI\)

   The following example uses an image tag\.